CenterForCollectiveLearning/opencracia/README.md

 The file inside the folder `"public/data/opencracia_elements.tsv"` has the template that you have to follow.
 If you change, any key name in this file, you will have to change the name of element in the code.
 Therefore, take care while changing the key names.

-Finally, you have to set the path on the variable `pathToTranslations` for the .tsv file on the `opencracia.config.json`.
+Finally, you have to set the path on the variable `TSV_FILE_URL` for the .tsv file on the `opencracia.config.json`.

 ### Proposals